ervau/Domain2GO/README.md

   - "protein_function_predictions.txt" file in this folder contains the resulting protein function prediction set (5,046,060 GO term predictions for 291,519 proteins and 11,742 GO terms)

-## Protein Function Prediction with Domain2GO Mapping Set
+## Protein Function Prediction Using Domain2GO Mappings

 You can generate function predictions for a query protein using the final Domain2GO mapping set.
 Please note that the following program is designed to generate predictions for a single protein due to the extended runtime of InterProScan.
 If you need predictions for multiple UniProtKB/Swiss-Prot proteins, we recommend utilizing our comprehensive protein function prediction dataset available [here](https://drive.google.com/drive/folders/1YF-lgvPsv5Xt_dhjr21QUCOl6z1iV9ZJ?usp=sharing).
 The file "protein_function_predictions.txt" within this folder contains function predictions for a substantial collection of 291,519 UniProtKB/Swiss-Prot proteins.